The following quality clauses apply to all purchase orders unless otherwise specified on the purchase order.

 Q14.
 Supplier Performance Expectations (AS 9100D Clause 8.4.3e)

-Unless otherwise specified, seller agrees to adhere to meeting or exceeding 90% on-time delivery of product and 90% product quality ratings.
+Unless otherwise specified, seller agrees to adhere to meeting or exceeding a total supplier rating of >/= 90% based on a weighted calculation consisting of on-time delivery (40% of total score) and product quality (60% of total score).

 Q-15 Notification of Nonconformance